Apple Watch Series 4 Replaces iPhone As Most Exciting New Product At Upcoming Launch

 Move over iPhone, the highly anticipated Apple Watch Series 4 is the new gadget that’s getting everyone’s attention.

 The Apple Watch Series 4 has captured the attention of the press and tech analysts in the lead up to Apple’s product launch event later this month.
-As previously reported in Inquisitr, Apple’s big event is scheduled for September 12 at Steve Jobs theater in Cupertino, California.
-Over the past week, Apple announced the event date and sent out media invitations that launched a flurry of tweets about possible hidden meanings in the invitation design.
+As previously reported by The Inquisitr, Apple’s big event is scheduled for September 12 at the Steve Jobs Theater in Cupertino, California.
+Over the past week, Apple has announced the event date, and sent out media invitations that launched a flurry of tweets about possible hidden meanings in the invitation design.
 Over recent months, analysts have speculated about the next round of new products, which is expected to include three new iPhones and the Apple Watch Series 4.

 The buzz around the launch event intensified as leaked photos of the new iPhone XS and XS Plus, and of the Apple Watch Series 4, made their way to the public.
 After many theories floated on social media, the source of the leak was revealed to come from within Apple itself.
 As the media invitations went out for the upcoming launch event, the company accidentally shared information and photos about the new products on a public server.
 The leaked information landed on 9to5Mac and other blogs.